puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_reserved.markdown

 Puppet limits the characters you can use when naming language constructs.

 > Note: In some cases, names containing unsupported characters will still work.
-These cases should be considered bugs, and may cease to work at any time.
+These cases should be considered bugs and may cease to work at any time.
 Removal of these bug cases will not be limited to major releases.

 ### Variables